Homemade Violet Jelly

 The mixture will begin to turn aqua then eventually a deep blue or purple depending upon the shades of violets used.

-After the violets have infused for a sufficient amount of time, strain and add the juice of one lemon.
+After the violets have infused for several hours, strain the infusion, and add the juice of one lemon.

-The blue will quickly turn a bright pinkish violet – as you can see in progress in the photo below.
+The blue will quickly turn from blue to purple – as you can see in the photos above.
 (Your kids might enjoy watching this change too.)